 Walnut Ridge includes open fields in the 44-acre park area.
 These are available for rent if you were looking to host a barbeque, or have a large gathering (socially distanced of course), with friends and family.

-There is also a picnic area with a shelter, playground, skating rink in the winter, tennis court, and a half-mile paved trail for biking and walking.
+There is also a picnic area with a shelter, playground, skating rink in the winter, tennis court, dog park, and a half-mile paved trail for biking and walking.

 Strictly dedicated to children eight years or younger, this recently added zero-depth water park is for the children to safely play in with no worries.